 As is often the case in a small village, Castor doesn't have a public transportation system that people use for their commute.

-The citizens of Castor are slightly better educated than the national average of 21.84% for all cities and towns, with 23.28% of adults in Castor having a bachelor's degree or advanced degree.
+The education level of Castor citizens is a little higher than the average for US cities and towns: 23.28% of adults in Castor have at least a bachelor's degree.

 The per capita income in Castor in 2022 was $16,727, which is low income relative to Louisiana and the nation.
 This equates to an annual income of $66,908 for a family of four.
 Castor also has one of the higher rates of people living in poverty in the nation, with 32.53% of its population below the federal poverty line.